What Is Diaper Rash?

 - Check your baby's diaper often, and change it as soon as it gets wet or soiled.

-- Use plain water.
+- Use plain water to clean the diaper area.
 When you need to get poop off your baby's skin, use a mild cleanser.

 - If you use wipes, choose mild ones.
-Try to avoid those with fragrances or alcohol.
+Avoid those with fragrances or alcohol.
 Or use a clean, soft washcloth.

-- Let your baby go diaper-free as much as you can.
-Airing out the diaper zone helps their skin heal faster.
+- Let your baby go diaper-free when possible.
+Airing out the diaper zone helps skin heal faster and reduces rashes.
 To avoid a mess, do it right after a bowel movement.